rfindler/395-2013/rkt/README.txt

-This generated code has the free variable "diff_result" in but otherwise it has the same things as in the Racket version (the tmonad.rkt language includes things like even_odd_dec and div2 and other things of that ilk to run the programs in Racket, but they just turn into Coq identifiers in the generated code output).
+This generated code has the free variable "diff_result" in but otherwise it has the same things as in the Racket version (the tmonad language includes things like even_odd_dec and div2 and other things of that ilk to run the programs in Racket, but they just turn into Coq identifiers in the generated code output).